Usage

 configure system capabilities enabled capabilities

-Override system capabilities with the provided value instead of
+Override system capabilities with the provided value instead

-abled.
+enabled.
 Valid capabilities are:

 other